-If you’ve fallen behind on your rent payments and a balance is owed to your landlord, this is known as rent arrears.
-Paying your rent is considered a priority, so getting into arrears can have serious consequences and will likely get you evicted.
+If you’ve fallen behind on your rent payments and you owe money to your landlord, this is known as rent arrears.
+Paying your rent is considered a priority, so getting into arrears can have serious consequences and can even get you evicted.

 The first step you should take is to contact your landlord.
-You don’t want things to escalate, so it’s best to try and come to an agreement as soon as possible – they’re more likely to be understanding if you show you are trying to resolve the problem.
+You don’t want things to escalate, so it’s best to try and come to an agreement as soon as possible – they’re more likely to be understanding if you show you’re making an effort to resolve the problem.

 Before you make an agreement to pay back what you owe, you’ll need to work out where you’re at money-wise.
 Making a budget will help with this and will allow you to possibly find ways to cut down your spending, which in turn could help you pay back your arrears.

 It’s important when making an agreement with your landlord to never try and pay back more than you can afford.
 It’ll be better in the long run for you to pay back the arrear in smaller instalments over time.